Tobias Saunders: Founding and settlement of Westerly, RI

-The dispute over Westerly was interrupted by King Philip's War, when most of the English settlers abandoned the region.
-Immediately after the war, Connecticut and Rhode Island resumed their dispute.
-Not until 1728, did Connecticut and Rhode Island agree on the Pawcatuck River as their boundary.

 King Philip's War

 On 3 July 1675, Tobias Saunders wrote to Major John (Fitz John) Winthrop, on behalf of Chief Ninigret, concerning King Philip's mischief with Uncas.
 On 7 July 1675, Tobias wrote to Wait (Waitstill, brother of Fitz John) Winthrop concerning a meeting between Ninigret and Waitstill tomorrow "near Mr. Stanton's farm", but requesting that Uncas and his men not be invited to attend.